elejeune11/FEM-bench/README.md

 Results involving the investigation of temperature can be found [here](./TEMPERATURE_STUDY.md).

+For these studies, the pipeline was executed six times in total.
+The aggregate results of all runs are presented in the following two tables.

 ### Task-by-task Accuracy@K - Sorted "Easiest" to "Hardest"

 | Task                                                           | gpt-4o   | gpt-5   | gemini-1.5-flash   | gemini-2.5-pro   | claude-3-5   | claude-sonnet-4   | claude-opus-4.1   | deepseek-chat   | deepseek-reasoner   |